microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmissionresource-get.md

 Namespace: microsoft.graph

-Retrieves the properties of a specific resource associated with a [submission](../resources/educationsubmissionresource.md).
+Retrieve the properties of a specific resource associated with a [submission](../resources/educationsubmissionresource.md).

 This resource is in the "working" resource list and should be considered work in process by a student.
 This resource is wrapped with a possible pointer back to the assignment resource if it was copied from the assignment.